Negotiations continue on Ela Dam removal

-The dam, which made headlines last October after a massive sediment release blanketed the downstream river and presumably wiped out the aquatic communities established there, sits half a mile above the confluence of the Tuckasegee and Oconaluftee rivers and is owned by Northbrook Power Management.
+The dam, which made headlines last October after a massive sediment release blanketed the downstream river and presumably wiped out the aquatic communities established there, sits half a mile above the confluence of the Tuckasegee and Oconaluftee rivers and is owned by Northbrook Carolina Hydro II.
 In February, the Eastern Band of Cherokee Indians announced an effort to lead a coalition to get the dam removed completely.

 Public documents filed shortly thereafter showed that Northbrook intended to support the removal efforts, but subsequent filings reveal that the company sees continued remediation and support of dam removal as an either/or proposition.

-“Licensee has made clear to the ECBI (and its growing coalition of interested parties and agencies – termed here the “EBCI Coalition”) that it cannot afford to both pursue more sediment remediation and/or mitigation and/or litigation regarding the Bryson Event, and then further surrender the investment value of the project to enable a decommissioning,” reads a letter from Northbrook Power Management President Chuck Ahlrichs to FERC Secretary Kimberley Bose filed March 31 in response to an information request from the agency.
+“Licensee has made clear to the ECBI (and its growing coalition of interested parties and agencies – termed here the “EBCI Coalition”) that it cannot afford to both pursue more sediment remediation and/or mitigation and/or litigation regarding the Bryson Event, and then further surrender the investment value of the project to enable a decommissioning,” reads a letter from Chuck Ahlrichs, president of dam operator Northbrook Power Management, to FERC Secretary Kimberley Bose filed March 31 in response to an information request from the agency.

 Northbrook could contribute its investment in the dam to the coalition’s dam removal project as an alternative to further mitigation or litigation, Ahlrichs wrote.
 But it can’t afford to do both, and it also can’t afford to pay for the removal itself.

 “The EBCI Coalition would need to develop decommissioning plans and locate funding to implement those plans,” he wrote.